 - Heat and pressure are applied to join the components and interlining materials.

-- Not laborious.
+- It's not laborious.

-- Does not require a skilled operator.
+- It does not require a skilled operator.

 - Suitable for large-scale production.